-Summary: Stories drive donations.
-But what if your nonprofit serves at-risk people who need to stay anonymous?
-Here's the bottom line when telling their stories.
+Stories drive donations, but what if your nonprofit serves at-risk people who need to stay anonymous?
+Here's the bottom line when telling their stories:

 - Always get written permission from clients before publishing their stories.

-- Find creative ways to shield personal details and identities for clients who could be hurt or embarrassed if their identities or personal details were revealed.
+- Find creative ways to shield personal details and identities for clients who could be hurt or embarrassed if their identities or personal information were revealed.

 - Be transparent about what you are doing.
 Never try to hoodwink donors.
 They will not forgive if they find out.